 Changelog

-A changelog is an ordered list of changes — what was added, what was modified, what was removed, when, and (where the source allows) by whom.
-Engineering teams have kept them for decades, mostly at the project or release level.
-Specsight applies the same idea per Feature: every Feature has its own running changelog, drawn from the releases that touched it.
+A changelog is an ordered list of changes — what was added, what was modified, what was removed, and when.
+Engineering teams have kept them for decades, mostly at the level of code.
+Specsight keeps one at the level of behaviour: a running changelog for the whole product, drawn from every release and filterable down to a single Feature.

-Each Specsight changelog entry shows a before-and-after view of the affected scenarios, the release that triggered the change, and the Member who shipped it.
+Each Specsight changelog entry shows a before-and-after view of the affected scenarios and the release that triggered the change.
 New scenarios, modified scenarios, and removed scenarios are all surfaced — the difference is at the level of behaviour, not lines of code.

 The result is something most teams have never had: a non-technical record of what changed in this part of the product, in this release, without a PM having to remember to write release notes.
 Useful for client updates, stakeholder reviews, and any conversation that starts with "wait, when did we change that?"